 The primary focus of Nigerian feminism is the welfare of women and the girl child.
 However other burning issues of female subjugation led to fragmentation in Nigerian feminist agenda.
 Prominent among these issues are inequality and marginalisation of women.
 Nigerian feminist theories came to limelight to curb these burning issues.
 They are reactions against the one dimensional status quo.
 Thus, Nigerian feminism fragmented to suit specific purposes.
-There is no doubt that Nigerian feminist theories are adaptations and appropriations of western civilization and feminist struggles; but they have captured Nigeria feminist and gender issues.
+There is no doubt that Nigerian feminist theories are adaptations and appropriations of western civilization and feminist struggles; but theyhave captured Nigeria feminist and gender issues.
 Consequently, Nigerian feminism has brought forth several other theories to drive home the central issue of gender equality.
-They include: Womanism (Walker 1982), Stiwanism (Ogundipe 1994), Motherism (Nnaemeka 1997) and Negro-feminism as a whole, they have contributed to the proliferation of Nigerian feminist agenda.
+They include: Womanism (Walker 1982), Stiwanism (Ogundipe 1994), Motherism (Nnaemeka 1997) and Negro-feminism (Nnaemeka 1999).
+Even though these theories have emerged from Nigerian feminism and feminism as a whole, they have contributed to the proliferation of Nigerian feminist agenda.

 However, this study is hinged on the theoretical premise of womanism and motherism.
 The two theories closely align with liberal or conservative feminism and gender equality; in a sense both, unlike core Western feminism, are anti-separatist and anti-combative in approach thereby encouraging women to associate with men in a relationship of equals or partners and not master/servant relationship.
 Womanism as a feminist movement is associated with Alice Walker, a Black American novelist and poet who was an active voice in the Black feminist movement.

 Alice Walker's first conception of womanism can be captured from her definition of who a womanist is.
 She maintains that a womanist is: